-Bit assignments for the configuration registers are listed in Table 2-8.
-The non-cacheable regions are defined by a starting address and a block size.
-The non-cacheable region block size ranges from 4 KByte to 4 GByte as shown in Table 2-8A.
-The starting address of the non-cacheable region is restricted to block size boundary alignment.
-For example, a 128 KByte non-cacheable block is allowed to have a starting address of 0 KB, 128 KB, 256 KB, etc. This relationship between block size and starting address is true for all block sizes except 4 GBytes.
-When the block size is set to 4 GBytes, all physical memory is non-cacheable regardless of the setting of the starting address.
+The ARR registers define address regions using a starting address and a block size.
+The non-cacheable region block sizes range from 4 KBytes to 4 GByte (Table 2-10).
+A block size of zero disables the address region.
+The starting address of the address region must be on a block size boundary.
+For example, a 128 KByte block is allowed to have a starting address of 0 KBytes, 128 KBytes, 256 KBytes, etc. The SMM memory region size is restricted to a maximum of 16 MBytes.
+The SMM block size must be defined for SMI# to be recognized.